 - The Scott catalog number(s) or other standard catalog number(s), such as Minkus or the American Air Mail Catalog.

 - For postal covers, cards, aerogrammes and special events material, give year of issue and a short description of the item.

 - Condition of the item.
 For stamps, the standard conditions as listed in Scott Catalog apply.
 Any defects must be identified.

 - The minimum bid the seller is willing to accept.
 Minimum bid is $1.00

 The auctioneer cannot accept material, which is not prepared properly, i.e., incomplete or inaccurate descriptions.

 Bids must be submitted in writing to the Society Auctioneer.
-This may be accomplished through email to his email address or a prospective bidder may prepare a Bid Sheet and send it by mail to the Society Auctioneer.
+This may be accomplished through email to firstname.lastname@example.org or by using the online form.
+Bid sheets may also be sent by regular mail to: